Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to become stubborn or refuse to change one's mind or position.
-The phrase is figurative, as it doesn’t refer to actually digging one's heels into the ground but to being obstinate in one's decisions.
+The idiom is figurative, as it doesn’t refer to actually digging one's heels into the ground but to being obstinate in one's decisions.

 Origin: